What Is BMR and How Does It Work?

 Weight Maintenance

-It supports better estimates of maintenance calories when combined with activity level.
+You can estimate maintenance calories more accurately when BMR is combined with your activity level.

 Common Misunderstandings About BMR